sujaltv/ddpw/README.md

 The Distributed Data Parallel wrapper (DDPW) is created as a utility package to encapsulate the scaffolding for PyTorch's Distributed Data Parallel.

-This code is written in Python 3.8.
+This code is written in Python.
 The [DDPW documentation](https://ddpw.projects.sujal.tv) contains details on how to use this package.